For Better or For Worse by Lynn Johnston for June 04, 2013

 26. Missing large

-nickel_penny almost 11 years ago
+nickel_penny over 11 years ago

 um…no….many of us are smart enough to know how to utilize one car efficiently.
 Between me, my husband and two kids, three of us with jobs, having one car has never been a problem.